section-engineering-education/engineering-education/content/articles/implementation-of-linear-quadratic-regulator-(lqr)-contrl-for-the-inverted-pendulum-on-a-cart/index.md

 Where:
 `u` is the control input for the system.

 We will say `u` is equal to the force on the cart in the `x` direction.
 It is reasonable.
 We mean here that, like a motor on one of those wheels, we can have some controllers to specify what we want.
-For example, if you specify that you want twice the force, it gives that and indicates that and makes the pendulum move.
+For example, if you specify that you want twice the force, it will give the force then indicates it and makes the pendulum move.

 ### Matlab code
 We have a function `cartpend`, which stands for `cart pendulum system`.
 This function takes in the parameters of the cart as the argument.
 It gives the output as a time derivative.